-I'm Adam Simpson and I work on the interwebs at Sparkbox and live life with my wonderful wife Christi and our daughter Ellie.
+I'm Adam Simpson and I work on the interwebs at Sparkbox and live life with my wonderful wife Christi and our daughters Ellie and Ainsley.

 Nilay Patel asked this of Siri on his Apple Watch.
 After too long of a wait, he got the correct answer — for London Canada.
 I tried on my iPhone and got the same result.
 Stupid and slow is heck of a combination.